Poopdeck Pappy: Appearances

 In Robert Altman's Popeye, Poopdeck Pappy is played by Ray Walston.
 He is the "Commodore" of Sweethaven, but gets kidnapped by Captain Bluto and must be saved by Popeye.
 When Popeye sees his bulging arms, "squinky" eye and his pipe, he recognizes his long-lost father—though, as in their meeting on Goon Island, Pappy initially refuses to accept that Popeye is his son.

 He also appears in Popeye and Son, in "Poopdeck Pappy and the Family Tree".
 While he comes to help his grandson Junior with his school report, traces of the classic Pappy come shining through when describing their ancestors in greater unsavory detail (much to Junior's initial dismay).

 Pappy's history with Popeye has gradually been retconned in modern times.
 In the 2004 TV special Popeye's Voyage: The Quest for Pappy, when Popeye and his friends find him, he is initially hostile to his son as depicted in earlier tellings of their separation, but it is later revealed Pappy's did not maliciously abandon Popeye, but in fact sought to protect him from the wrath of the Sea Hag, who had a vendetta with Pappy, by putting as much distance between them as possible so she wouldn't find him.
 Thus, by acting furious at being found, he hopes to drive him away and keep him safe.
-And in Genndy Tartakovsky's abandoned Popeye feature film project, which was briefly leaked to the public in 2022 in animatic form, Popeye's father, who is seen only in flashback and never referred to as "Poopdeck Pappy," is again depicted putting his infant son in what he believes to be a safe place in order to protect him from the Sea Hag; in addition, a gem stolen from the Sea Hag has been put in Popeye's swaddling clothes, which will serve as the McGuffin for her later pursuit of the adult Popeye in the film.
+And in Genndy Tartakovsky's abandoned Popeye feature film project, which was briefly leaked to the public in 2022 in animatic form, Popeye's father, who is seen only in flashback and never referred to as "Poopdeck Pappy," is again depicted putting his infant son in what he believes to be a safe place in order to protect him from the Sea Hag.